 Following our expert installation, Post & Trellis will carefully sculpt your vines and nurture your vineyard throughout the year, following an exacting management timetable, with canopy and fruit management set up to assure perfectly ripened fruit.

 Typically in year four, we’ll harvest your first vinifiable fruit and transport it to the winery.
-In the subsequent weeks and months, our traditional professional-grade equipment and expert winemaker will crush, stem, sort, ferment, barrel, age and test the wine to ensure the highest quality results.
+In the subsequent weeks and months, our traditional professional-grade equipment and full-time winemaker will crush, stem, sort, ferment, barrel, age and test the wine to ensure the highest quality results.
 Finally, we’ll bottle, cork, and capsule the wine with either your own design or our templates for labels.
-The success of our service depends on both you and your fussiest wine friends being delighted by the wine, a high standard we’re very used to and comfortable with.
+The success of our service depends on both you and your fussiest wine friends being delighted by the wine, a high standard we’re very used to and comfortable with (see winery awards page).

 We proudly deliver personal service tailored to every client’s desires, requirements, unique site conditions, and budget.
 Whether you plant two hundred vines or two thousand, produce a few cases or several barrels.